hannotify/will-git-be-around-forever-a-list-of-possible-successors/sections/7-sapling.md

 **developed and used at Meta**
 Started 10 years ago as an effort to make Meta’s monorepo scale, because existing VCS's couldn't manage the monorepo efficiently.
 Along the way Meta saw opportunities to also improve UX, so that their new engineers could understand their repos faster.

+**able to handle very large repos**
+Meta uses monorepo's (or should I say 'monorepo'?) - 10’s of millions of files/commits/branches according to the Sapling docs.
+Caveat: to really make use of this you also need the virtual file system and Sapling server which haven't been open sourced yet.

 **local branches are optional**
 You can create 'stacks' of commits, but you don't have to add a label to it.